wp-plugins/quiz-tool-lite/readme.txt

 5. Creating a quiz from question pots

 == Changelog ==

+= 2.1 =
+* Added new shortcodes to view leaderboards and dispay the score of a quiz to the current logged in user
+* Added shortcode attribute to single question  so you can change the text of the submit button (button="My Text")
+* Added the ability to make the plugin available to other roles (Editor / Author / Contributor)
+* Integrated feedback messages and main buttons with standard WP styles for consitency
+* Quiz list and resukts page has been combined for a more streamlined look
+* Quiz list now tells you how many people have taken a quiz
+* Major under the hood cleanup and all methods now in appropriate classes

 = 2.0 =
 * Added the time limit option to quizzes